 Will I be paid?

-For most studies in the NHS, participants are not paid, however, this is not always the case.
+For studies in the NHS do not pay participants but this is not always the case.
 If the study you are taking part in involves you travelling, etc then most expenses can be reimbursed.
-Please ask the research team about this before taking part in a study.
+Please ask us about this before taking part in a study.

-What if I sign up then decide I don’t want to take part in any research?
+What if I sign up and then decide I don't want to take part?

 Your details can be removed from our register at any time.
 The same goes for if you were taking part in the study, you can withdraw at any time without any questions asked.
 If you would like to tell us why you don’t want to take part we greatly welcome the feedback as it may help us in the future.